How should I prepare for the LSAT?

 Many students study successfully on their own for the LSAT using preparation books (see below for a list of commercial vendors that publish LSAT prep books) and practice tests.
 Strong time management skills and the ability to learn from reading and practicing are required for this option.
 Check to see if the library (Penn State or local) have preparation books you can use or just review before deciding which books to invest in for your course of study.

-If you choose this option, start with the past LSAT exams that have been released by LSAC.
+If you choose this option, start with the free LSAT prep offered through Khan Academy.
+Then add additional PrepTests (past LSAT exams that have been released by LSAC).
 The more practice exams you complete, the fewer surprise questions you will encounter on the LSAT.
 Make sure to review the completed exams in detail, both the questions you get wrong and the questions you answered correctly.
-Make sure you understand each question and why each answer option is correct or incorrect.
-Continue to take timed practice exams throughout your study to gauge your improvement.If you are not progressing, find an alternative study strategy.
+It is important to understand each question and why each answer option is correct or incorrect.
+Continue to take timed practice exams throughout your study to gauge your improvement.If you are not progressing, find an alternative study strategy including a preparation course.

 Consider joining or creating an LSAT study group.
 Sometimes it helps to review questions with another student, particularly if you can find someone with strengths that are different from yours.